-The Urban Street Forest Foundation uses vertical greening in cities as a tool to plant as many trees as possible in developing countries for the benefit of large-scale landscape restoration in the fight against desertification.
+The Urban Street Forest Foundation uses vertical greening in cities as a tool to plant as many trees as possible in countries affected by desertification for the benefit of large-scale landscape restoration.

 Vertical greening in cities is realised by means of trees and plants on balconies.
-For each tree on the balcony, at least one is planted in a developing country.
-Planting in developing countries is done together with local farmers in Agroforestry projects.
+For each tree on the balcony, at least one is planted in a country that is affected by desertification.
+Planting in these areas is done together with local farmers in Agroforestry projects.

 Zurich 2019 (video)

 Berlin 2016 (video)

 We do this by involving children, neighbours, artists, local shops, companies and organizations.
 For every tree planted on a balcony in your neighborhood, a tree is planted to combat desertification.
 We do this together with farmers to help make their lands fertile again.
 In effect farmers can improve their living and bring more products to market.
 Our project is inspired by Friedensreich Hundertwasser, an Austrian artist that came up with the concept of 'The Tree Tenant'.

 trees are essential for the health of humans